rackerlabs/rackspace-how-to/content/cloud-servers/using-server-logs.md

 ### Server access logs

-To see who is accessing your server or the IP addresses that are associated with failed logins, review the server access log.
+To see who is accessing your server or the Internet Protocol (IP) addresses that are associated with failed logins, review the server access log.
 This log shows you the IP addresses and users that are trying to access your server.

 You can find this log at one of the following locations: